-The Bonds are obligations of the District and are not obligations of the State of Texas; Denton County, Texas; the Town; or any political subdivision other than the District.
+The Bonds are obligations of the District and are not obligations of the State of Texas; the County; the Town; or any political subdivision other than the District.
 The Bonds are secured by the proceeds of an annual ad valorem tax, without legal limitation as to rate or amount, levied upon on all taxable property located within the District.
-See "THE BONDS - Source of Payment."
+See "THE BONDS-Source of Payment."
 The ultimate security for payment of the principal of and interest on the Bonds depends upon the ability of the District to collect from the property owners within the District taxes levied against all taxable property located within the District or, in the event taxes are not collected and foreclosure proceedings are instituted by the District, upon the value of the taxable property with respect to taxes levied by the District and by other taxing authorities.
-The District makes no representation that over the life of the Bonds the property owners.
+The District makes no representation that over the life of the Bonds the property within the District will maintain a value sufficient to justify continued payment of taxes by the property owners.
 The potential increase in taxable valuation of District property is directly related to the economics of the residential housing industry, not only due to general economic conditions, but also due to the particular factors discussed below.